Paddle Plant, Flapjacks, etc.

-I took the above photo on February 11 (2018) as I was working on this page.
-The Kalanchoe luciae was in the kitchen windowsill with a few cactus for the winter.
+I took the above photo on February 11 in 2018 as I was working on this page.
+The Kalanchoe luciae was on the kitchen windowsill with a few cacti for the winter.
 Kalanchoe are considered winter dormant but they “may” grow a little during this time.
-I don’t water any of the cactus and succulents over the winter unless they show signs they need “a little”.
+I don’t water any of the cacti and succulents over the winter unless they show signs they need “a little”.
 In the above photo, you can see the leaves of the Kalanchoe luciae are a little shriveled and somewhat wrinkly which means it would like a little water… You just want to give them a little over the winter months as too much can cause them to rot.

 Once warmer temperatures came, I moved all the potted plants back outside for the summer.